Cedar shake roofs are one of the oldest roofing materials in use and have been around for centuries.

 Cleaning a Cedar Shake Roof

-When cleaning the roof, make sure there are no debris left in the valleys and there are no over-hanging trees that may shade the roof and preserve moisture.
-In addition, ultraviolent light can cause deterioration of the roof felt so it is advisable to replace missing shakes so that the roof felt is not exposed.
+When cleaning the roof, make sure there is no debris left in the valleys and there are no over-hanging trees that may shade the roof and preserve moisture.
+In addition, ultraviolet light can cause deterioration of the roof felt so it is advisable to replace missing shakes so that the roof felt is not exposed.